Ai Accountant

 • Approval queue increasing week over week

-• Rising vendor escalations
+• Rising vendor escalations and follow up calls

 • Budget variance exceeding fifteen percent

-Maturity-Based Playbooks, Choose Your Level
+Maturity Based Playbooks: Choose Your Level

-Vendor Relationship Management, Reducing Invoice Delays at Source
+Vendor Relationship Management: Reducing Invoice Delays at Source

-Offer early payment discount for perfect invoices, preferred status for 100 percent GST compliance, faster terms for consistent performers.
-Make collaboration profitable for both parties.
+Offer early payment discount for perfect invoices.
+Grant preferred status for 100 percent GST compliance.
+Provide faster terms for consistent performers.

 Tools Evaluation Checklist

-• Multi-format invoice capture, PDF, images, Excel
+• Multi format invoice capture: PDF, images, Excel

 • Indian bank statement parsing